-The main cluster properties such as reddening and distance have been derived by using a differential method based on the comparison of CMDs and LFs of clusters with similar HB morphology.
-However, this method allows to derive reliable estimates of reddening and distance only for intermediate-high metallicity clusters, whose CMD shows a red clumpy HB morphology.
-In fact, the location in magnitude of the HB-LF peak can be used as a reference feature and safely compared with that one of the template cluster.
-In 5 metal-poor clusters (i.e. NGC6256, NGC6273, NGC6293, NGC6355 and NGC6401) the blue HB morphology coupled with the relatively high reddening and the remarkable level of field contamination prevented a safe location of the HB level, and thus the use of the differential method.
-Hence, in these cases the cluster reddening and distance have been obtained by using the empirical method presented by Ferraro, Valenti & Origlia (2006, - hereafter FVO06), which allows one to simultaneously get reddening, distance and metallicity of a stellar system by using a few observables, like the RGB slope, tip, and mean ridge line, of the [K, J-K] CMD.
+FIG. 2.-Observed near-IR CMDs and derived RGB ridgelines for the global cluster sample.

+level of field contamination prevented a reliable determination of the HB level, and thus the use of the differential method.
+Hence, in these cases the cluster reddening and distance were obtained using the empirical method presented by Ferraro et al. (2006, hereafter FVO06), which allows one to simultaneously get the reddening, distance, and metallicity of a stellar system using a few observables, such as the RGB slope, tip, and mean ridgeline of the [K, J - K] CMD.

-The derived cluster reddening and distance have been used to transform the observed CMDs and RGB ridge lines into the absolute plane, and to measure the following parameters: i (J-K)0 and (J-H)0 colors at 4 fixed absolute magnitude levels $(M_K = M_H = -5.5, -5, -4, -3)$ ; ii) the absolute $M_K$ and $M_H$ magnitudes at constant $(J-K)0 = (J-H)0 = 0.7$ colors; and iii) the slope in the [K, J-K] and [H, J-H] planes.
-Then, by using the empirical calibrations from VFO04a linking this set of photometric indices to the cluster metal content, we finally derived the photometric metallicity estimates in the Carretta & Gratton (1997) scale.
+The derived cluster reddening and distance were used to transform the observed CMDs and RGB ridgelines into the absolute plane, and to measure the following parameters: (1) the $(J - K)0$ and $(J - H)0$ colors at four fixed absolute magnitude levels ($M_K = M_H = -5.5, -5, -4, \text{ and } -3$); (2) the absolute M_K and M_H magnitudes at constant $(J - K)0 = (J - H)0 = 0.7$ colors; and (3) the slope in the [K, J - K]- and [H, J - H]-planes.
+Then, using the empirical calibrations from VFO04a linking this set of photometric indices to the cluster metal content, we finally derived the photometric metallicity estimates in the Carretta & Gratton (1997) scale.
 Hence, hereafter the notation [Fe/H] refers to the Carretta & Gratton (1997) scale.
-Note that, to derive the global metallicity [M/H], which takes into account the iron as well as the $\alpha$ -element abundances, we used the calibrations presented in FVO06 within the Bulge-like enrichment scenario.
-Hence, accordingly to Carney's (1996) suggestions and the more recent results on the bulge populations (Origlia, Rich & Castro (2002); Origlia & Rich (2004); Zoccali et al. (2004); Origlia, Valenti & Rich (2005); Origlia et al. (2005); Carretta et al. (2006) for bulge clusters; and Rich & Origlia (2005); Cunha & Smith (2006); Zoccali et al. (2006); Fulbright, McWilliam & Rich (2006) for giant field stars) we adopted a $[\alpha/Fe]=0.30$ constant over the entire range of metallicity up to solar [Fe/H].
+Note that to derive the global metallicity [M/H], which takes into account the iron as well as the α -element abundances, we used the calibrations presented in FVO06 within the bulgelike enrichment scenario.
+Hence, according to Carney's (1996) suggestions and the more recent results on the bulge populations (Origlia et al. [2002, 2005a], Origlia & Rich [2004], Zoccali et al. [2004], O05, and Carretta et al. [2007] for bulge clusters, and Rich & Origlia [2005], Cunha & Smith [2006], Zoccali et al. [2006], and Fulbright et al. [2006] for giant field stars), we adopted [α /Fe] = 0.30 constant over the entire range of metallicity up to solar [Fe/H].

-In the next paragraphs we present the CMDs and RGB fiducial ridge lines for the 12 Bulge clusters of Sample C. We briefly discuss the main CMD properties, and we provide some references for previous published photometries.
+In the next subsections we present the CMDs and RGB fiducial ridgelines for the 12 bulge clusters of sample C. We briefly discuss the main CMD properties, and we provide some references for previously published photometries.